arleta-jedrzejczak/CC-node-project/README.md

 4. The ability to read the post - any user
 5. Possibility to edit the post - only the post author
 6. Possibility to delete a post - only the author of the post
-7. The ability to add comments - only logged in users (future version)
+7. The ability to add comments - only logged users (future version)
 8. Ability to add a post to your favorites (future version)
 ## Mongoose Schema
 ### User